jefffriesen/neutrino-electron-reference/README.md

 * Get tcomb runtime validations and type checking running
 * Documentation in the readme and in the code
 * Add additional linting such as no-unused-styles
+* Get 100% test coverage (because it's easy to do right now)

 ### Quick notes (to be expanded on later)